JULIE GIBBONS CREATIVE

 Find out more about booking a private session here.

-Working in the round, inspired by nature and human ancestry, my work investigates relationships from soil to soul.
+Working in the round, inspired by nature and human ancestry, my work is response-based and investigative.

-Cyclical rhythms such as the Scottish seasonal eight-fold-year are explored within the context of the current socio-economic + political climate, personal psychology and oft-hidden mythology of my homeland Scotland, to inform an exploration of personal + collective symbolism, creative practice and conscious-living.
+Cyclical rhythms such as the Scottish seasonal eight-fold-year are explored within the context of place and time, to inform an exploration of personal + collective symbolism, creative practice and wonderings/wanderings in nature.

-My practice sees me concentrate on cycles, circles and symbols – the relationships between centre + container, and the symbolism therein as it relates to being fully human in these particular times, in this particular place.
+My practice sees me concentrate on cycles, circles and symbols – the relationships between and the symbolism therein, as they relate to my assignment of being human in my particular locale, in these particular times.